thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 			- charsets are mapping bw bytes and unicode characters
 			- channels represent connections to entities capable of performing IO operations
 		- [interned strings](https://blog.cloudera.com/how-to-tune-your-apache-spark-jobs-part-2/#:~:text=for%20example%20for%20interned%20Strings%20and%20direct%20byte%20buffers.)
+			- this means storing only one copy of each distinct string which must be immutable
+			- the distinct value will then be referenced as required
 	- by default 10% of executor mem or 384 mb, whichever is higher
 	- [Resolve the error "Container killed by YARN for exceeding memory limits" in Spark on Amazon EMR | AWS re:Post (repost.aws)](https://repost.aws/knowledge-center/emr-spark-yarn-memory-limit)
 		- reducing the num of cores reduces the max number of tasks
 			- which reduces the amount of memory required

+## What is pyspark memory and what is it used for?
 - `spark.executor.pyspark.memory`
 	- amount of mem allocated to pyspark in each executor
 	- in MB unless specified otherwise
 	- if set, pyspark mem will be limited to this number
-	- if not set, spark will not limit python's mem use
+	- if not set, spark will not limit python's mem use - from official doc
 		- it is app's responsibility to avoid exceeding the overhead memory space shared with other non-JVM processes
 		- when pyspark is run in YARN or Kubernetes, this memory is added to executor resource requests
 - [In spark what is the meaning of spark.executor.pyspark.memory configuration option? - Stack Overflow](https://stackoverflow.com/questions/68249294/in-spark-what-is-the-meaning-of-spark-executor-pyspark-memory-configuration-opti)